WHVR: History

 WHVR was a pioneer in remote pickup with a 26.35 MHz unit that would allow broadcasting back to the station events where a phone line was not available.

+On August 1, 2005, WHVR changed their format to classic country, branded as "Real Country 1280 WHVR".

 On March 20, 2017, WHVR changed formats from classic country to classic hits, and switched branding from "Real Country 1280 WHVR" to "Classic Hits 1280 and 95.3 WHVR".

 On May 21, 2019, WHVR, along with WGET in Gettysburg, began simulcasting an adult contemporary format, along with the new launch of W229DK, 93.7 FM which rebroadcasts WGET.
 Collectively, the AM stations and FM translators are known as Happy 1280, 1320 AM & 95.3, 93.7 FM.

-On January 1, 2022, the stations shifted their format to top 40/CHR.
+On January 1, 2022, the stations shifted their format to contemporary hit radio.
 With this change, they ended their simulcast and were branded as "Nu 95.3" and "Nu 93.7", respectively, though both stations featured identical playlists supplied by Westwood One.
 The "Nu" branding was shared with WNUU (92.7) in nearby Starview.

-On November 1, 2022, WHVR and WGET dropped their top 40/CHR format and began stunting with Christmas music, branded as "Santa 95.3", with a new format to launch in January 2023.
+On November 1, 2022, WHVR and WGET dropped their Top 40/CHR format and began stunting with Christmas music, branded as "Santa 95.3", with a new format to launch in January 2023.
 On January 1, 2023, the stations returned to an adult contemporary format and the "Happy" branding.
 WNUU concurrently made identical format changes and became WPPY.
+The stations again began playing Christmas music under the "Santa" name on November 1.